Screening and Diagnosis of Prostate Cancer

-A PSA (prostate specific antigen) test is a simple blood test and is an increasingly common component of a regular physical exam for many men along with a digital rectal exam (DRE) of the prostate.
-A high PSA does not mean prostate cancer, but it does mean that more diagnosis is needed to determine what is the cause.
-Similarly, a lump or irregularity in the prostate as detected by a DRE has to be explained.
-Often if a primary care physician suspects prostate cancer, they may refer a patient to a urologist to take a tissue sample or biopsy.
+A PSA (prostate specific antigen) is a blood test that assesses risk of prostate cancer.
+It is a common component of routine health maintenance for many men along with a digital rectal exam (DRE) to assess for firmness or irregularity of the prostate.
+A high PSA does not necessarily reflect prostate cancer, but higher levels are associated with higher risk.
+An elevated PSA will often provoke additional investigations to clarify whether a prostate biopsy is needed.
+Similarly, a bump or irregularity on the prostate as detected by DRE may warrant additional testing.
+If a primary care physician suspects prostate cancer, he or she may refer a patient to the Prostate Cancer Risk Clinic to discuss options.

 PSA screening controversy